 We'll show you how to use the TalkJS chat API to build a chat into your Vue app.
 By using an example application we will look at how we can add a chat to an existing Vue.js app in a matter of minutes.
+You can also check out the Vue getting started guide.

 Application Overview